danielatrivella/NP3_MS_Workflow/README.md

 Now, we can run the NP³ MS workflow with the provided metadata table.

 The user can choose to run the entire workflow (Steps 2 to 10) with a single command, using the default parameters in the pre-processing Step 2, or to run the pre-processing Step 2 separated, in order to optimize the LC-MS processing result, and then run the rest of the workflow with a single command (Steps 3 to 10).
 We **highly recommend the users to run the pre-processing Step 2 separated** to optimize its most critical parameters: the common MS1 peak width found in your data and the expected deviation between the MS1 and the MS2 data (parameters peak_width and rt_tolerance, respectively).
-The pre-processing results will directly impact the isomers definition throughout the rest of the workflow, a bad optimization of its critical parameters can, for example, lead to large MS1 peaks being splitted or adjacent peaks being joined, negatively impacting the final result.
+The pre-processing results will directly impact the isomers definition throughout the rest of the workflow, a bad optimization of its critical parameters can, for example, lead to large MS1 peaks being split or adjacent peaks being joined, negatively impacting the final result.
 The users should **follow the pre-processing optimization guide** present in section 4.3.4. of the [NP³ MS Workflow user manual](docs/Manual_NP3_workflow.pdf) when executing the workflow with a new dataset.

 The test dataset that we are using in this example gives good results with the pre-processing default parameters, so then we will run the entire workflow with a single command.